Kuhio Village 2

 No analysis available

 I looked for phrases like laundry on each floor, laundry on every floor, or floor-by-floor laundry access.
-The listings only reference a laundry room / laundromat in the building, which supports communal laundry but not every-floor laundry.
-Since there is no explicit every-floor statement, this remains unconfirmed.
+The public remarks only point to a laundry room/laundromat generally, which does not support every-floor laundry.

 No analysis available